Ricardosgeral/relier/README.md

 However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
 This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
 - If internet connection is lost during a test, the software will raise an error and stop recording data! (**be aware!**).
+- Please note that, by choosing the 'google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, because of the resquest needed to access the google API.

 ## Achievements that can help Python code reuse